certsocietegenerale/fame/docs/admin.rst

 When you have finished creating the user by clicking on the `Create` button, an email will be sent to the user with a link to define his password.

+If this feature is disabled (because email is not correctly configured), a link will be displayed with the password reset link, that you should send to the user.

 .. note::
-    If this feature is disabled (because email is not correctly configured), a link will be displayed with the password reset link, that you should send to the user.
+    If external authentication methods are enabled (LDAP, OIDC, etc...), users will be created automatically during their first successful connection attempt.

 .. _admin-user-edit: